vehemont/sdv-mcp/README.md

 Runs on stdio.
 You must point `--save`/`--save-dir` (or the env var) at the save you want; the server reads only that save and never scans your machine for others.

 ## Disabling tools
+By default, all tools are enabled.
 Any tool you consider cheating/unfair can be turned off so the model never sees it.
 Two knobs, both settable as a CLI arg (wins) or an env var:

 - **Denylist** — `--disable-tools a,b,c` or `SDV_DISABLE_TOOLS=a,b,c`.
 Serves everything except those.